WooserkPark/Building-Footprint/README.md

 # Building-Footprint (Work-in-progress)

-This project is a part of my research paper "Develop or Distribute?
-The Higher Authority's Role in Fiscal Competition."
+This project is part of my research paper, "Develop or Distribute?
+The Higher Authority's Role in Fiscal Competition" (W. Park, 2025; Expected).

 ### Examples (California):